Continental United StateS Interceptor Site

 An EIS is being prepared for the following military installations:

 - Fort Custer Training Center – Michigan Army National Guard, Augusta, Michigan

 - Camp Ravenna Joint Military Training Center – Ohio Army National Guard, Portage and Trumbull Counties, Ohio

 On January 16, 2016, MDA designated the Center for Security Forces Detachment Kittery Survival, Evasion, Resistance, and Escape Facility (SERE East), Redington Township, Maine, as an alternative considered but not carried forward due to significant environmental impacts, cost and constructability issues.

 The MDA announced the availability of the Draft EIS in the Federal Register on May 31, 2016.
-The MDA encourages all interested members of the public, as well as federal, state, and local agencies to review and provide comments on the Draft EIS.
+The MDA encouraged all interested members of the public, as well as federal, state, and local agencies to review and provide comments on the Draft EIS.
 Comments received will be addressed in the Final EIS.